-Like something out of a picture-perfect fairy tale, the Old Town of Dubrovnik, Croatia, is a walled medieval city, with drawbridges (used in the 1991-92 war) and 18-ft-/6-m-high gates guarding the main entrances.
+Like something out of a picture-perfect fairy tale, the Old Town of Dubrovnik, Croatia, is a walled medieval city set right on the sea, with drawbridges (used in the 1991-92 war) and 18-ft-/6-m-high gates guarding the main entrances.
 The entire city is a UNESCO World Heritage site, but it's also very much a living, breathing city.

 Most of the inhabitants of Dubrovnik live outside of the Old Town's city walls.
-However, inside those walls, the streets and alleyways are crammed with tiny shops, bars, cafes and restaurants that spill out onto the street at every conceivable point.
+However, inside those walls, several hundred residents still live in historic homes, and the streets and alleyways are crammed with tiny shops, bars, cafes and restaurants that spill out onto the street.

-The serious damage from the Serbia-Croatian War has been completely repaired.
+The serious damage from the Serbia-Croatian War in the early 1990s has been completely repaired.
 Locals are still keen to point out the shrapnel and bullet damage that has been retained as a reminder of those dark days, which still come up frequently in conversation.

-Dubrovnik has become one of the most popular tourist destinations in Europe because of its warm climate, proximity to the sea and its rich historic and cultural heritage.
+Dubrovnik has become one of the most popular tourist destinations in Europe because of its warm climate, seaside setting and its rich historic and cultural heritage.
 In addition, many Game of Thrones fans visit the city to see the original locations that were used in the popular TV show.
-Its increased popularity also means that the city is facing the challenge of accommodating more visitors, especially during the busy summer season.
+Dubrovnik's increased popularity also means that the city is facing the challenge of accommodating more visitors, especially during the busy summer season.
 Therefore, the number of visitors in the old town at any one time is limited to 8,000 people in order to protect historic buildings.

-Dubrovnik is a coastal town overlooked by a range of mountains, the largest of which is Mount Srd.
-Just 3 mi/5 km across the mountains is Bosnia and Herzegovina, and 25 mi/40 km to the southeast is the border with Montenegro.
+Dubrovnik is a coastal town overlooked by a range of rugged mountains, the largest of which is Mount Srd.
+Just 6-9 mi/11-14 km across the mountains is Bosnia and Herzegovina, and 25 mi/40 km to the southeast is the border with Montenegro.
 Westward across the Adriatic Sea is mainland Italy.

-Just 15 minutes by boat from the town harbor is the peaceful and undeveloped island of Lokrum, and 25 minutes northwest from the main port of Gruz are the beautiful Elaphite Islands.
+Just 15 minutes by boat from the town harbor, set just outside the stone walls, is the peaceful and undeveloped island of Lokrum, and 25 minutes northwest from the main port of Gruz are the beautiful Elaphite Islands.

 The history of Dubrovnik is complex and checkered.
 Roman and Illyrian (from ancient Albania) remains have been found in Dubrovnik, but the site was more permanently occupied in the seventh century.
 People from the Roman city of Epidaurum, fleeing the invading Avars, settled on the rocky outcrop south of a marshy channel—this eventually was filled in to become the Stradun, the city's present-day main thoroughfare.
 On this site, they built a fortified city called Ragusa or Ragusium.